A High-Performance Evolutionary Multiobjective Community Detection Algorithm: Experimental Results

-\if 0 \paragraph{Modularity (Q):} Used for internal evaluation, modularity quantifies the density of intra-community edges compared to a null model \CH{CITE CITE}:
+where \( \text{MI}(U, V) \) is the mutual information between partitions \( U \) and \( V \), \( \mathbb{E}[\text{MI}] \) is its expected value under random labeling, and \( H(\cdot) \) denotes entropy.
+Like NMI, AMI ranges from 0 to 1 but is less sensitive to random or imbalanced partitions. \item \textbf{F1-Score:} This metric evaluates clustering accuracy by analyzing all unordered node pairs.
+Each pair is treated as a binary classification, where it is labeled positive if both nodes belong to the same community, and negative otherwise.
+Comparing these assignments between the predicted and ground-truth partitions, we compute \cite{manning2008ir, Vinh:2009}:

+where precision is the fraction of predicted intra-community pairs that are also present in the ground truth, and recall is the fraction of true intra-community pairs correctly recovered.
+This pairwise evaluation captures the global consistency of group assignments and is invariant to label permutations.

+\item \textbf{Modularity:} Although modularity is not an external validation metric, it remains widely used to assess the internal structure of communities based on edge density~\cite{newman2006modularity}.
+It compares the observed number of edges within communities to the expected number in a randomized null model that preserves the degree distribution.
+In essence, modularity quantifies how much more densely connected the nodes are within communities than would be expected by chance.
+Its score theoretically ranges from \(-\frac{1}{2}\) to 1, with higher values indicating stronger community structure.
+It is formally defined as:

-where \( A \) is the adjacency matrix, \( k_i \) the degree of node \( i \), \( m \) the number of edges, and \( \delta(c_i, c_j) \) is 1 if \( i \) and \( j \) are in the same community.
-Though not directly optimized in HP-MOCD, modularity is useful for comparing to traditional methods. \fi
+where \( A_{ij} \) is the adjacency matrix, \( k_i \) and \( k_j \) are the degrees of nodes \( i \) and \( j \), \( m \) is the total number of edges, and \( \delta(c_i, c_j) \) is 1 if nodes \( i \) and \( j \) are assigned to the same community and 0 otherwise.
+We include modularity in our evaluation to allow direct comparison with modularity-optimizing methods such as Louvain and Leiden.